IBzerbasteln/IBzerbasteln.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: History of the Palaeosciences
-description: a project with no image
+description: palaeontology and palaeoanthropology in their historical context
-img:
+img: assets/img/crystal-palace-dinosaurs.jpg
-importance: 4
+importance: 5
-category: fun
+category: academic
 ---

 Every project has a beautiful feature showcase page.